 - M. J. Al–Hasan, T. A. Denidni, and A. Sebak “Millimeter–wave Hybrid Isolator for Mutual–Coupling Reduction Applications,” 2014 IEEE AP–S International Symposium on Antennas and Propagation, Canada.

-- Head of Network and Communication Engineering and Computer Engineering Department, Al Ain University of Science and Technology, UAE, Aug.
+- Head of Network and Communication Engineering and Computer Engineering Department, Al Ain University, UAE, Aug.
 2017-Sep.
 2018.

 - Postdoctoral Fellow, Concordia University, Canada, Jan.2015-August 2015, Full time.